If you’re new to Oculus development with Unity, this FAQ can answer the most common beginner questions.

 Answer: You will need a compatible Windows PC, a Rift, and the Oculus software.
 For more details, see Preparing for Rift Development

 Question: I want to focus on mobile development for the Samsung Gear VR.
 What do I need to do to get started?
 Do I need to download the Oculus Mobile SDK?

 Answer: The Android SDK is required for mobile development with Unity.
 However, most Unity developers do not need to download the Oculus Mobile SDK, or to install Android Studio or NDK.
 For more details, see Preparing for Mobile Development.

 Question: Can I develop a single application for both Samsung Gear VR and the Oculus Rift?

 Answer: Yes, but when developing for both Rift and mobile platforms, keep in mind that the requirements for PC and mobile VR applications differ substantially.
 If you would like to generate builds for both PC and mobile from a single project, it is important to follow the more stringent mobile development best practices, as well as meeting the required 90 fps required by the Rift.

 Question: What is the difference between the Oculus Unity 4 Legacy Integration and the Oculus Utilities for Unity?
 How do the differences between Unity 4 and 5 affect development?

-Answer: All developers should use Unity 5 and the optional Oculus Utilities package.
+Answer: All developers should use Unity 5 or later.
 The Unity 4 Integration is maintained for legacy purposes only.

 In Unity 4, you must import our Legacy Integration for Unity 4 unitypackage and add the supplied VR camera and player controller to your application to add Rift or Gear VR support.